 The personal carbon footprint numbers for our couple, Jamie and Leslie were calculated using: http://www.footprintcalculator.org/.
 Other personal carbon impact numbers were based on the EPA’s GHG calculator.

 Our example investment portfolio assumes a 50/50 split between two typical funds, the S&P/TSX Composite Index Fund and the MSCI World Index Fund.
 The carbon impact of this portfolio was calculated by using the Index Carbon Footprint Metrics and using October 27th, 2017’s spot US to CAD exchange rate of 0.78.

 The carbon impacts of daily actions found throughout this blog and infographic were drawn from the EPA GHG emissions calculator, the Lund study and the Guardian.
 Specific numbers for the following actions can be found here: driving, burgers, tumble-drying laundry, an omnivorous diet,flying, having a child, driving a gasoline car.

-About the Author: David Berliner is co-founder and CEO of CoPower.
+About the Author: David Berliner is co-founder and Managing Director of CoPower.
 He previously worked at Inerjys, a clean energy investment firm.
 He has consulted for the New York City Mayor’s Office on renewable energy, was Sustainability Coordinator for the University of Toronto, and worked at the Carbon Disclosure Project.
 David holds an M.P.A. from Columbia University and a B.Sc from the University of Toronto.